AI-driven surrogate modelling for simulating hydrogen production via proton exchange membrane water electrolysers

 - Academic Unit

-- School of Computer Science and Electronic Engineering; School of Sustainability, Civil and Environmental Engineering
+- School of Computer Science & Electronic Engineering; School of Engineering

 - Resource Type